robertleifke/cpmm/README.md

 A gas-efficient Constant Function Market Maker (CFMM) implementation using the Constant Product pricing algorithm and a single-contract design pattern.

-The **goal** is to enable the decentralized exchange of any two generic ERC-20s on pooled liquidity.
+The **goal** is to enable the decentralized exchange of any two arbitary ERC-20s on pooled liquidity.

 ### Pricing Algorithm

 A constant function market maker is an autonomous suite of smart contracts deployed on a blockchain that buys or sells a token to keep the reserves of two tokens constant.
 It does this by using an invariant (math formula) to price a token in terms of another on any pooled liquidity and buying or selling the token *per block* to *arbitraguers* depending on the price.

 Uniswap, the most popular CFMM, used for exchanging cryptocurrencies on a blockchain, popularized the *constant product invariant*.

-I like yo

 #### Calculating a Price